edlinklater/silverstripe-cloudassets-s3/README.md

 Amazon S3 CloudFiles Driver
 ---------------------------

+**This module is not actively maintained and may not function as expected.**

 CloudAssets module allows you to host all or part of the assets folder on a cloud storage container (CDN).
 You can find more details about how it works here: <https://github.com/markguinn/silverstripe-cloudassets>